medienhaus/medienhaus-cms/README.md

 ## Custom medienhaus stateEvent

-The cms uses a custom stateEvent `m.medienhaus.meta` to store information about the room.
+The cms uses a custom stateEvent `dev.medienhaus.meta` to store information about the room.

-You can fetch the event via the api or matrix sdk by calling `matrixClient.getStateEvent(roomId, 'm.medienhaus.meta'` which will return:
+You can fetch the event via the api or matrix sdk by calling `matrixClient.getStateEvent(roomId, 'dev.medienhaus.meta'` which will return:
 ```
 content: {
           rundgang: 21,